neelkamath/omni-chat-backend/docs/developing.md

 ## Diagram

+Here's a diagram of how the service works.
+The client application isn't included in this repo but are in the diagram for the purpose of explanation.
+PostgreSQL and Redis may be set up as clusters similar to the API server.

 ![Diagram](diagram.svg)

 ## Releasing

 1. Update the version in the [build file](../build.gradle.kts), [OpenAPI spec](openapi.yaml), and the `chat` service's image in [`docker-compose.yml`](docker-compose.yml).
+1. Update the **Operations** section of the [API docs](api.md).
 1. Add a [changelog](CHANGELOG.md) entry.
 1. Update the steps to migrate to the new version in [`docker-compose.md`](docker-compose.md).
 1. Update [`cloud.md`](cloud.md).
-1. Only commit to the `master` branch when releasing a new version, or overwriting the previous one.
+1. Commit to the `master` branch to either release a new version or overwriting the previous one.